Scroll down to see our answers to some commonly asked questions.

 Is there a sibling discount?

-Yes, we can offer a 5% discount for families with multiple children enrolled in the school.
+Yes, we offer a 5% discount for additional siblings.

 Where is the school located?